-SA8912 (MSA9120) Spatial Tech. in Strategic Planning
+SA8912 (MSA9120) Spatial Technology in Strategic Planning

 The course examines the application of spatial technologies, particularly GIS, to strategic planning issues that affect the commercial sector of the economy.
 The focus is on analysis of retail and service activities from the perspective of both the private and public sector policy makers.
 Specific issues include: spatial impact analyses, use of GIS as a corporate management system, retail and services network planning, and location-allocation modeling.
-The course will adopt a variety of presentation formats including lectures, seminars and site visits to retail/commercial companies that use spatial technologies in a corporate planning context.
+The course will adopt a variety of presentation formats including lectures, seminars and laboratory sessions.
 1 Credit